shardul-shah/Picovoice-Interview/README.md

 <h4>  bookRetrieval: use of efficient data structure, a LRU Cache, for efficient caching and retreival.
 Python used. </h4>

-Note: bookRetrieval.py can be run by python command to show a sample test run.
-The other two problems can simply be demoed on a web browser.
+<h6> <em> Note </em> : bookRetrieval.py can be run by python command to show a sample test run.
+The other two problems can simply be demoed on a web browser. </h6>

 <h4> fiveStarWidget: a five star widget that can be used to provide ratings for a product.
 JavaScript (plus jQuery), HTML5, CSS3 used. </h4>